CUBA GOODING JR

 Gooding’s big screen debut was with ‘Coming to America’ (1988) in which he played a young boy having his hair cut.
 Two fairly mediocre films followed, ‘Judgement’ (1989) and ‘Sing’ (1989) before Gooding scored his first major role, in John Singleton’s ‘Boyz n the Hood’ (1991).
 This film about inner city life favourably surprised the critics, giving him the break he needed and allowing better supporting and leading roles to come his way.
 He was in Rowdy Herrington’s ‘Gladiator’ (1992) and then came his role as Corporal Carl Hammaker in Rob Reiner’s military crime thriller ‘A Few Good Men’ (1992), with Tom Cruise, Jack Nicholson, Demi Moore, Kevin Bacon and Keifer Sutherland.
 Gooding was now acting opposite A-list stars and had come a long way in the four years since his Hollywood debut.

 The following year found Gooding in television film ‘Daybreak’ (1993) and ‘Judgment Night’ (1993).
 He then had an uncredited role as a Bomb Squad class member in the forgettable ‘Blown Away’ (1994).
 After living with his school teacher girlfriend for eight years, Gooding married Sara Kapfer on 13 March 1994.
-They are still together and have three children: Spencer (born 1994), Mason (born 1996), and Piper (born 2005).
+They have three children: Spencer (born 1994), Mason (born 1996), and Piper (born 2005), but unfortunately in April 2014, they filed for divorce.

 He played the supporting role of Frank Sachs in the romantic comedy ‘As Good as It Gets’ (1997) with Jack Nicholson and Helen Hunt.
 He was the gentle and funny spirit guide, Albert Lewis, in the endearing romantic fantasy What Dreams May Come’ (1998) with Robin Williams.
 In his first leading role since ‘Jerry Maguire’, Gooding was the aspiring psychologist Dr Theo Caulder in the fascinating ‘Instinct’ (1999), with Anthony Hopkins and Donald Sutherland.